mikeAdamss/gtk/README.md

 # gtk

-gtk (good to know) is a simple serverless functon controller.
+gtk (good to know) is a simple serverless function controller.

 It's a go wrapper around an user controlled inventory of aws lambda and good cloud functions.
 The bit that's "good to know" is whether the function succeeded and what was returned.